kasundraJeet/task-app-doc/src/pages/flow/authentication.md

 1. First Name
 2. Last Name
+3. Phone number
-3. Email Address
+4. Email Address
-4. Set a Password
+5. Set a Password

 Users can alternatively sign up using **GitHub** or **Google** for quick registration.